Code-Institute-Submissions/comics/README.md

 - Edit and delete function for comics, Allows users to edit and delete their submissions.
 - Moderator system, Allows users to become Moderators in order to monitor/edit/delete submissions.
 - 404 error handling, To redirect user back to the Home page if they try accessing other non existing pages.
+- Defensive code to prevent users that are not logged in from accessing user only features(such as favourites, my submissions and new comic pages).

 ### Features to add in the future.